mourthan0s/onisisconsulting.gr/README.md

 /* inc folder */

- /* I have a lot of custom functions that I want to exist on my site, especially on the homepage, cause I didn't want to use plugins for that and make my site heavy*/
+ /* I have a lot of custom functions that I want to exist on my site for the shortcodes that I created, especially on the homepage, cause I didn't want to use plugins for that and make my site heavy. */

 /////////////////////////////////////////////////////////////

 /* template-parts/blocks */

  /* As the name says, over there I have all the template parts.
-  It's blocks that appear on the front-end when you are building a page with Gutenberg builder, the basic-start-up builder in WordPress, to be used by the data-entry team which will create the post-type pages 'Case Studies', page 'singe-case-study.php' */
+ It's blocks that appear on the front-end when you are building a page with Gutenberg builder, the basic-start-up builder in WordPress, to be used by the data-entry team which will create the post-type pages 'Case Studies', page 'singe-case-study.php'. */

 /////////////////////////////////////////////////////////////

+/* functions.php */

+ /* I have the rest of my functions and especially there I have also the code, to create custom post-types to use on my WordPress site. */

+/////////////////////////////////////////////////////////////

+/* functions.php */

+ /* I have the rest of my functions and especially there I have also the code, to create custom post-types to use on my WordPress site. */

+/////////////////////////////////////////////////////////////

+/* functions.php */

+ /* I have the rest of my functions and especially there I have also the code, to create custom post-types to use on my WordPress site. */

+/////////////////////////////////////////////////////////////

+/* functions.php */

+ /* I have the rest of my functions and especially there I have also the code, to create custom post-types to use on my WordPress site. */